hemang-75/Optimizing_ML_Pipeline_Azure/README.md

 ## Future work

 - One thing which i would want in future as further improvement will be to able to give different custom cross validation strategy to the AutoML model.
+- I have initially provided AutoML with clean data and then i tried to run it with raw data to see whether it can do the cleaning and pre-processing by itself and it gave better results in that so i dont know how AutoML handled it itself and it saved my trouble of data cleaning.
+So i want to know whether it can do this data cleaning for all types of ML problems or not.

 ## Proof of cluster clean up